catseye/Robin/doc/Design_Decisions.markdown

 #### Should there be a distinction between processes and devices?

-Decision: Yes.
+Decision: No.

+I backtracked on this one.

 It's tempting to unify the two, and say that there are only devices, and that every concurrent process you spawn is a device of some sort.

-But devices represent resources beyond just cycles and memory, while you can have a "compute" process which just uses cycles and memory.
+The argument against unifying the two is that devices represent resources beyond just cycles and memory, while you can have a "compute" process which just uses cycles and memory.
 It doesn't need to be acquired, or released, or registered for access by some other, anonymous program.

+But that's not quite true.
+It's not "just cycles and memory"; cycles and memory, and the privilege to create a process that uses them, constitute a device that must be acquired (started), released (stopped), and possibly even registered for access, if the notion of IPC involves sending messages from process to process.

+So I think we need a concept of a "processing device".
+Normally this would be a "virtual processor" (backed by an OS process or other simulated concurrency.)

+But also -- other devices may or may not acquire their own virtual processor, or use an existing virtual processor instead.
+These two options map to having each service in its own process (an Erlang ideal) and to having a library of functions that run "inline" (in the caller's thread -- a C reality.)

+It would be great if devices could be contrived so as to be flexible on that point.

+Starting up a virtual processor to run a Robin program is a bootstrapping issue.
+You generally wouldn't have to write any code to acquire the initial processor device -- I mean you couldn't: what started the virtual processor that *that* code was running on?
+This would instead be the responsibility of Robin's kernel, which is, conceptually, a black box in this regard.
+But you could start *another* processor device, in your code, to run your code -- basically, to spawn a process.

+See also the "Programming Languages vs. Operating Systems" section I just added to the Practical Matters doc (though it doesn't really belong there.)

 #### Should the `random` facility be a device?